ivlub/accorda/README.md

-# Accorda AI Coding Assistant Backend & Frontend
+# Accorda Legal Assistant Backend & Frontend

 This project contains the backend API and the frontend web application for the Accorda AI coding assistant.